LostBeard/RadzenIconFullscreenIssue/README.md

 @akorchev wrote:
 `I have spent 30 minutes of my weekend to troubleshot this issue.
 Even suggested a workaround despite being unable to reproduce what is obviously a browser bug.
 If this is not enough for you please move on to a different component library.`

+I spent hours trying to figure out what was causing the issue, and I was able to reproduce it consistently.
+I even provided a video, a repo, and instructions to show the issue.

 I have since moved on to a better component library, and I am sharing this issue here to help others who may encounter the same issue.
 I hope this helps someone else who may encounter this issue.